fmorenovr/goalgos/Readme.md

 # Golang + Algorithms = goalgs

 goalgs (Golang ALGrithmS) is a Golang implementation of differents algorithms.
-You can see an extended doc in [godocs](https://godoc.org/github.com/jenazads/goalgs).
+You can see an extended doc in [godocs](https://godoc.org/github.com/jenazads/goalgos).

+Install it writing in terminal:

+    go get github.com/jenazads/goalgos